Awesomex005/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 5.21126940e-19					| Speed limit (60km/h)											|
 | 1.64775428e-21	      			| Speed limit (20km/h)					 				|
 | 6.13898473e-22				    | Speed limit (80km/h)     							|

+For the rest of the images, the model also did well, it gave nearly 100% probability to the right prediction.

 #### Visualization of network's feature maps
 Here is a visualization of conv1 feature maps with